pinecone-wifi/pinecone/README.md

 After installing the necessary packages, you can install the Python packages requirements for Pinecone using `pip3 install -r requirements.txt` in the project's root folder.

 ## Usage
-For starting Pinecone, use `python3 pinecone.py` in the project's root folder:
+For starting Pinecone, use `python3 pinecone.py` from within the project's root folder:
 ```
 root@kali:~/pinecone# python pinecone.py
 [i] Database file: ~/pinecone/db/database.sqlite